 Supplements that could aggravate this condition

 SAM-e is used for depression.
 In high doses, SAM-e may increase anxiety and restlessness.
-There are several herbs with stimulant properties that may also induce jitteriness or restlessness, including tongkat ali herb and ginseng herb.
+There are several herbs with stimulant properties that may also induce jitteriness or restlessness, including tongkat ali herb, tyrosine amino acid, and ginseng herb.
 Avoid the amino acids tyrosine and phenylalanine.

 Are there any herbs or